hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/04-function-definitions.md

 const connector: Connector<Configuration, State> = {
   parseConfiguration,
   tryInitState,
+  getCapabilities,
+  getSchema,
+  query,
   fetchMetrics,
   healthCheck,
-  getCapabilities,
-  getSchema,
   queryExplain,
   mutationExplain,
-  mutation,
-  query
+  mutation
 };
 ```

-Ok, moving on swiftly, for this course we will only need to implement the last five functions:
+Ok, moving on swiftly, for this course we will only need to implement the first five functions:
 - `parseConfiguration`: which reads the configuration from files on disk.
 - `tryInitState`: which initializes our database connection.
 - `getCapabilities`: which returns the NDC capabilities of our connector.